Anna Gunn: Career

+Gunn's first screen credit was the Quantum Leap episode "The Play's the Thing".
+She had a recurring role as Assistant District Attorney Jean Ward on the ABC series The Practice from 1997 to 2002, and was series regular as Martha Bullock on HBO's Deadwood from 2005 to 2006.
+She appeared on Seinfeld in the episode "The Glasses", in the Six Feet Under episode "Parallel Play", and on the first season of Murder One.
+She also provided the voice of Ariel in the Legacy of Kain series of video games.

-Gunn is known for her role as Skyler White in the AMC drama series Breaking Bad, for which she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2012, 2013 and 2014, winning in 2013 and 2014.
+Gunn starred as Skyler White in the AMC drama series Breaking Bad, for which she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2012, 2013 and 2014, winning in 2013 and 2014.
 In August 2013, she wrote an op-ed piece for The New York Times examining the public dislike directed toward her character.

-Gunn had a recurring role as Assistant District Attorney Jean Ward on the ABC series The Practice from 1997 to 2002, and was series regular Martha Bullock on HBO's Deadwood from 2005 to 2006.
-She appeared on Seinfeld in the episode "The Glasses", in the Six Feet Under episode "Parallel Play", and on the first season of Murder One.

-She provided the voice of Ariel in the Legacy of Kain series of video games, and appeared in the Quantum Leap episode "The Play's the Thing".
-In 2011, she had a lead role in the Lifetime movie Secrets of Eden, opposite John Stamos.
-Her other film credits include Without Evidence, Enemy of the State, Treading Water, Twelve Mile Road, and Red State.
+In 2011, Gunn had a lead role in the Lifetime film Secrets of Eden, opposite John Stamos.
+Her other film credits include Without Evidence, Enemy of the State, Treading Water, and Red State.

 In February 2013, cable network Bravo announced that Gunn would star in a pilot for a one-hour TV drama, Rita, based on a Danish TV series about a private-school teacher and mother.
 The Fox TV Studios pilot was to be written by Krista Vernoff and directed by Miguel Arteta.

 In 2014, Gunn starred Off-Broadway with Billy Magnussen in Sex with Strangers, directed by David Schwimmer at Second Stage Theater.

-She starred in the 2016 film Equity.
-Billed as the first female-driven Wall Street movie, it premiered at the 2016 Sundance Film Festival.
+Gunn starred in the 2016 film Equity.
+Billed as the first female-driven Wall Street film, it premiered at the 2016 Sundance Film Festival.
+That same year, she starred in Clint Eastwood's biographical drama film Sully.

 In 2019, Gunn starred as Maxine Faulk in the Noël Coward Theater limited-time production of Tennessee Williams' The Night of the Iguana.

 Personal life

 Gunn married Scottish actor and real estate broker Alastair Duncan in 1990.
 They divorced in 2009.
-They have two daughters, Eila Rose and Emma.
+They have two daughters, Eila Rose and Emma Duncan.